Lowering Prescription Drug Costs

 Congresswoman Trahan believes that healthcare is a human right, and it starts with the very basic idea of being able to afford your medication.
 There are ways to increase affordability: remove harmful obstacles that prevent production of generic drugs, and allow the federal government to use its market power to negotiate drug prices with pharmaceutical companies.

 Under the bill’s “Fair Price Negotiation Program,” the federal government – through the Secretary of Health and Human Services – will have the authority and tools to negotiate lower drug costs with pharmaceutical manufacturers.
 Notably, the lower drug prices would be available to Americans on Medicare or with private insurance.
-Congresswoman Trahan is particularly proud that HR3 included her amendment to require the Government Accountability Office (GAO) to investigate and report to Congress about the Administration’s implementation of the Fair Price Negotiation Program.
-Moreover, the bill creates a new, $2,000 out-of-pocket limit on prescription drug costs for Medicare beneficiaries.
+Congresswoman Trahan is particularly proud that the bill included her amendment to require the Government Accountability Office (GAO) to investig

 Additionally, the bill adds comprehensive dental, vision, and hearing benefits to Medicare.
 Furthermore, it invests $10 billion in biomedical research at the National Institutes of Health; $10 billion to combat the opioid crisis; and $10 billion for community health centers.

 Strengthening Health Care and Lower Prescription Drug Costs Act